-Right: Male kiwifruit flowers
+Left: Male kiwifruit flowers

-Far right: Female kiwifruit flowers
+Female kiwifruit flowers

 Pollination is an important aspect of commercial kiwifruit production.
 Kiwifruit are dioecious; this means that the female (pistillate) and male (staminate) reproductive organs occur on separate plants.
 This makes pollination and the mix of male and female plants on orchard vitally important to achieving economic success.